Updated August 19, 2023

-- Filter cells that Contain or Does not Contain a specific text or character.
+- Filter cells that Contain or Do not Contain a particular text or symbol.

-- Filter cells that are either Equals to or Does not equal to a specific text or characters.
+- Filter cells that are either Equal to or Do not equal to a specific text or characters.

 When we click on Does not equal to option and write Suspended in the dialogue box as shown below:

 After we click “Ok”, we will see the data filtered as: